euroscipy/euroscipy_proceedings/papers/andrew_leonard/leonard.rst

-width is selected for the DEM because, as shown by [Guennou2012a]_, the greater the width of the plasma DEM, the less likely it is that the inversion will correctly determine the DEM peak temperature (this is also shown by the tests described in section :ref:`modeltests`.
+width is selected for the DEM because, as shown by [Guennou2012a]_, the greater the width of the plasma DEM, the less likely it is that the inversion will correctly determine the DEM peak temperature (this is also shown by the tests described in Section :ref:`modeltests`.
 With a narrow assumed width, plasmas which do have narrow DEMs will at least be correctly identified, whereas plasmas with a wide DEM would not necessarily be correctly identified by using a model DEM with a similar width.
 A Gaussian with a width of ~0.1